 Soil Condition and Property

-Cocoa needs a soil containing coarse particles and with a reasonable quantity of nutrients, to a depth of 1.5m to allow the development of a good root system.
-Below that level it is desirable not to have impermeable material, so that excess water can drain away.
-Cocoa will
+Cocoa needs soil containing coarse particles and with a reasonable quantity of nutrients, to a depth of 1.5m to allow the development of a good root system.
+Below that level, it is desirable not to have impermeable material, so that excess water can drain away.

 The chemical properties of the topsoil are most important, as the plant has a large number of roots for absorbing nutrients.
 Cocoa can grow in soils with a pH in the range of 5.0-7.5.
 It can therefore cope with both acid and alkaline soil, but excessive acidity (pH 4.0 and below) or alkalinity (pH 8.0 and above) must be avoided.

 Cocoa is tolerant of acid soils, provided the nutrient content is high enough.
 The soil should also have a high content of organic matter: 3.5% in the top 15 centimetres of soil.
 Soils for cocoa must have certain anionic and cationic balances.
 Exchangeable bases in the soil should amount to at least 35% of the total cation exchange capacity (CEC).
 Otherwise, nutritional problems are likely.
 The optimum total nitrogen / total phosphorus ratio should be around 1.5.

 Suitable Cocoa Varieties